IMPORTANT UPDATE

 By clicking "Donate", I certify that:

-As the security situation allows, Ukraine Red Cross, International Committee of the Red Cross (ICRC), the International Federation of Red Cross (IFRC) and other Red Cross and Red Crescent Movement partners are responding to existing and emerging humanitarian needs.
+The Ukrainian Red Cross Society, the International Committee of the Red Cross (ICRC), the International Federation of Red Cross (IFRC) and other Red Cross and Red Crescent Movement partners are responding to existing and emerging humanitarian needs in Ukraine and surrounding impacted countries.

 Within Ukraine, teams are providing first aid and psychosocial support, transporting people to hospital, helping to reunite families through the Red Cross hotline, and delivering humanitarian aid to shelters, medical facilities, and temporary accommodations for those who are displaced.
-They’re present at border crossings, supporting families with food, water and hygiene kits, and organising bedding and clothing in places of temporary accommodation.
+They’re supporting families with food, water and hygiene kits, and organising bedding and clothing in places of temporary accommodation.

-Ukrainian Red Cross Society (URCS) has 10,000 volunteers and 800 staff working across the country.
-Across the country, volunteers are providing first aid and psychosocial support, transporting people to hospital, helping to reunite families through the Red Cross hotline, and delivering humanitarian aid to shelters, medical facilities, and temporary accommodation for those who are displaced.
+The Ukrainian Red Cross Society (URCS) has 5000 staff and 8000 volunteers across 200 branches working across the country.
+Across the country, volunteers are providing first aid and psychosocial support, transporting people to hospital, providing cash and voucher assistance, helping to reunite families through the Red Cross hotline, and delivering humanitarian aid to shelters, medical facilities, and temporary accommodation for those who are displaced.

 IFRC through its Country Delegation in Ukraine and supported by its Regional Office for Europe, has been providing technical support to URCS and mobilising international aid to programs and operations led by the National Society.